 2. The justification for what is acceptable and unacceptable behavior and values

 3. Required belief in the afterlife, or life after death with either rewards or punishment

 Your Unbelief is The Basis of Fear and Anger

-If you live in such a community, one must learn to project an outward effect of assimilation, while remaining open-minded.
+If you live in such a community, one must learn to project an outward assimilation effect while remaining open-minded.
 Learn how to “see” through the programming.
 Learn how to find resources and partners who can support freethinkers.
 Ask yourself, is unbelief necessary to be a part of this group?
 If it does, find another healthier group.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia